 This biggy goes along with other stigmas, like the fear of heights and fear of flying, to create one super-fear, capable of scaring most sane people away without even starting the pitch.

 There are also many expenses that go along with running a safe and secure skydiving operation that must be accounted for.
 How do you justify charging a premium on throwing people out of a plane?
 How do you make a solid enough profit to distinguish yourself from all the other throwing-people-out-of-planes businesses out there (especially in Queenstown, the high-risk activity capital of the world)?

 Here’s what they do.

-Most skydiving companies EMBRACE the fear.
+Most skydiving companies embrace the fear.
 They’ve created an entire industry around being a badass.
-They’re comfortable saying ‘this isn’t for everyone…only for people who aren’t pansies.’
+They’re comfortable saying ‘this isn’t for everyone, it’s for people who aren’t pansies.’

 This posturing and reposition of the ‘death problem’ has had a huge impact on the industry, and allowed these companies to make their clients sign any number of forms waving their rights to sue and emerge from the experience in full, working order, all in the name of being hardcore.

 So that’s how they got the fear thing under control, but how about the money?
 Doesn’t it cost a ridiculous amount to hire experienced people, fly them around all day, pack and repack parachutes (good parachutes, hopefully), etc?

 Yes it does.
 And they’ve handled this little quandary by offering up personalized memorabilia from your few hours of being a badass.

 You know those photos you can buy after riding a particularly startling roller coaster?
 You know, the ones they snap right as you’re at the most uncomfortable part of the ride?
 Yeah, they have those for skydiving, except they’re a bit more intense than that.